Search results

 sql Data Hub- BoldBI

-1. Select the newly created project and add the MSSQL template.
+1. Select the newly created pipeline and add the MSSQL template.

 sql Data Hub- BoldBI